tbensky/Prolog-CLP/README.md

 In the case of CLP, Prolog's search happily continues with incomplete conclusions, hoping to firm up such (later), as part of the overall search.

 At this point, Prolog + CLP is a bit tough to study.
 Outside of Bratko, in the 4th edition of ["Prolog Programming for Artificial Intelligence"](https://www.amazon.com/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/) (chapters 7 and 14), there isn't really any books on Prolog + CLP, so there's no unified source for learning or reading about it.
-(I'm old fashioned too; I learn things best from books.)
+(I'm old fashioned; I learn things best and slowly from books.)

 It seems best then to just jump in and start experimenting with it, which is what I'm doing here.
 (Maybe this repo will be a book someday?)